 Some roasting skeptics believe nuts lose part or all of their nutritional value when roasted or cooked.
 Fortunately, for healthy eating enthusiasts everywhere roasted nuts of any kind remain great sources of natural proteins, fiber, and fats.
 Of course, as with all foods, it’s also advised that you enjoy everything in moderation.
 This means watching meal portions and paying attention to serving sizes.

 Roasted and raw nuts have such a minimal difference in nutrients that choosing how to eat them comes right down to personal preference.
-Roasting the nuts helps draw out the natural oils, creating that nice crunchy texture.
+Roasting the pecan nuts helps draw out the natural oils, creating that nice crunchy texture.
 If you are worried about excessive oils, don’t be.
 Most nuts contain enough oils which prevent them from absorbing more.

 Pecans contain monounsaturated fats which some studies indicate can lower your cholesterol levels.
 Low-density lipoprotein or LDL, commonly known as bad cholesterol, can increase the chances of build-up along your arterial walls.
 Keeping high-density lipoprotein or HDL, otherwise known as your good cholesterol levels up will help maintain clearer arteries.
 Monounsaturated fats aid in this process by removing the bad cholesterol from the arteries.